Establishes organizational expectations for identifying and systematically addressing the causal analysis of selected outcomes.

 When improvements are judged effective, the information is submitted to the organizational level for potential deployment in the organizational processes.

 Causal Analysis and Resolution apply to a process that is selected for Quantitative Project Management.
-Use of the specific practices of this process area can add value in other situations.
+The use of the specific practices of this process area can add value in other situations.
 Still, the results may not provide the same degree of impact on the Organizational Performance Management and process performance objectives.

 Using Online-PMO’s Causal Analysis and Resolution process and procedures, organizations can tailor the process to fit their organization or may choose to purchase configuration management practices rather than develop them.